Tax Management India. Com

 X X X X Extracts X X X X

-..... he firm in question.
+..... business of the firm in question.
 It is equally true that the sum of ₹ 20,000/- fixed by the Tribunal, under this head, amounting roughly to 10% of the gross profits is more or less conjectural.
 We know that the sum of ₹ 4,60,000/- represents roughly the wage bill for the year in question.
 Comparing the sum allowed by way of remuneration to the partners to this figure, it appears to us that the amount fixed by the Tribunal errs on the said of inadequacy.
 But this Court is not in a position to come to any definite conclusion of its own the record as it stands, assuming that it is open to this Court to record a finding, which is more or less one of fact, in disagreement with the finding of the Tribunal.
 It must be added that this Court does not function as a regular Court of Appeal from the Tribunal.
 Its function is merely to see that the law is being properly administered, in accordance with well settled ruled of natural justice.
 Hence, we would not embark upon a fruitless task of determining a figure which will not have any substratum of solid facts and figures to support our conclusion.
-The remaining question of traditional or customary bonus has been pressed upon us on behalf o .....
+The remaining question of traditional or customary bonus has been pressed upon us .....

 X X X X Extracts X X X X